AbstractXan/abstractxan/README.md

 # Abstractxan

-This repository is the sources for the Abstractxan website.
-The website is written in C, and requires `gcc` to build.
-To rebuild the site, go to `src` and run the build script:
+This repository is the source for the Abstractxan website.
+The website is written in C++, and requires `gcc` to build.
+To rebuild the site, update `/src/website.md` file and then run:

 ```
-./build.sh
+./main
 ```

 ## Extras
+- Found a bug?
+Post an issue!
 - Pull Requests are welcome.
 - See the [License](LICENSE) file for license rights and limitations(MIT).